Organizers:

 The English Department’s “Writing with Sound” speaker series focuses on the artistic medium of the podcast.
 This series features brilliant people working in the podcast/audio space who give lectures open to the public and craft workshops for UVA students.
 The purpose of the series is to formalize and deepen a conversation that is already happening across the University: the consideration of podcast production as a distinct writing medium and art form.

-Save the date: Erin will be giving a public lecture on Monday, November 10 at 5pm!
-More info to come.
+Erin gave a public lecture on Monday, November 10

 Previous Speakers: